ideus-team/html-framework/README.md

-#How to install and run HTML Framework
+#How to install and run HTML Build
-Our HTML Framework based on H5BP+Grunt+SASS.
+We use H5BP+Jade+SASS on Grunt.

 Instalation procedure is similar for Win/Mac/Linux.